 Vitamin D is crucial for insulin sensitivity, maintaining lean muscle mass, strength, athletic performance, fat burning…along with so many other things!
 Looking fat in your bikini is the best reason to get down to the beach in it (or just start on your balcony).
 Healthy glow, NOT burn is the aim!

 Gut health cannot be overlooked when treating metabolic dysfunction – it can play a huge role in insulin resistance.
 Your gut bugs influence your levels of inflammation, your metabolism, how likely you are to crave certain foods, how you extract calories from them, & how your blood sugar reacts to what you eat.
 Obesity and diabetes can be “transferred” from one group of mice to the other simply by altering their gut flora.
 Wowsers – choose your flatmates wisely??
 Some human cases of this have been observed with FMT therapy (where human gut bacteria is transferred from one person directly to another).

 Smoking will make you insulin resistant, & also the people around you breathing it in.
-Your smoking could be making your spouse and kids fat (add fat to the list of smelly, sick, broke…do people really still smoke??)
+Your smoking could also be making your spouse and kids fat (add fat to the list of smelly, sick, broke…do people really still smoke??)
 If you do – you CAN quit, there is plenty of support available, & you know life will be better once you do.

 Bad sleep will make you insulin resistant – if you’re serious about fixing your metabolism, you must prioritise sleep.
 Do not underestimate the power of quality sleep to heal you, & poor sleep to make you sick.

 Some things that can help with sugar metabolism (get advice from your practitioner):